 Alternatives to Moving Money Between 529 Plans

-In addition to moving money between 529 plans, there may be times when it is easier to preserve the funds in a 529 without taking penalties on a withdrawal.
+Instead of moving money between 529 plans, there may be times when it is easier to preserve the funds in a 529 without taking penalties on a withdrawal.

 Change the Beneficiary